Hepatitis C is a viral disease that leads to swelling (inflammation) of the liver.

 Sustained virologic response - hepatitis C; SVR - hepatitis C

 Updated by: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
-Internal review and update on 07/12/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 04/28/2020.